 There are no panaceas.
 Since we live in a fallen world, we will always be faced with the challenge of mastering our imperfect minds and emotions.
 But if you practice the spiritual principles that are summarized in the READ principle, you can steadily improve your ability to head hijacking off at the pass, and channel the power of your emotions into constructive words and actions.

 This truth is beautifully illustrated in another clip from Cinderella Man, after Mae has spent time doing the kinds of things described above (in real life, Mae Braddock was a devote Christian).
-Watch what happens when she uses all of her mental and emotional gifts to overcome deep fear (the the life-threatening fight is now just minutes away!) and encourage her husband before he heads into the ring (click here if viewing on an iPad).
+Watch what happens when she uses all of her mental and emotional gifts to overcome deep fear (the the life-threatening fight is now just minutes away!) and encourage her husband before he heads into the ring (click here if a screen does not appear below).

 Rejoice in the Lord always; again I will say, rejoice.
 Let your reasonableness be known to everyone.
 The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.